What this article is all about:

 Auctions are usually cash only, which tends to limit the field of bidders to investors and other lenders.
 Some states may allow a good-faith deposit with a short redemption period, but more commonly you need to hand over a cashiers check for the full amount immediately.
 It's a good idea to register for a few as an observer to learn the lingo, rules, and nuances of the process.

 You will also want to have a clear understanding of any liens or encumbrances on the home.
-Meaning, make sure there are no surprise claims pending against the home that you may have to deal with after the auction.
+Make sure there are no surprise claims pending against the home that you may have to deal with after the auction.

 This tends to be a slower process and involves more paperwork than other types of foreclosure transactions.

-Buying properties from the FHA, VA, SBA, Fannie Mae, Freddie Mac, IRS or others can save you money.
+Buying properties from the Federal Housing Administration (FHA), U.S. Department of Veterans Affairs (VA), Small Business Administration (SBA), Fannie Mae, Freddie Mac, Internal Revenue Service (IRS), or others can save you money.
 Some of these agencies may assist with financing, but the IRS requires full cash payment for the property.

 The different types of distressed properties can be found on various sources.
 There are several consumer focused sites that can be found by conducting simple Google searches for "auction homes" or "foreclosure homes".